Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/essay.md

 That matters because Wikimedia is not deciding whether SignWriting has ever touched its ecosystem.

-Wikimedia is deciding how accurately to understand and support an existing footprint that has already depended on custom infrastructure, bridge tooling, and long-lived external services.
+The more realistic question is how accurately to document and understand an existing footprint that has already depended on custom infrastructure, bridge tooling, and long-lived external services.

 ## Why this matters specifically to Wikimedia